logicomacorp/WaveSabre/Docs/Composition.md

 - Midi note on / off
 - Midi velocity ( some devices do not use this )
 - Linear automation of any WaveSabre parameter
+- Audio track volume ( no panning and no automation )
 - Audio track routing ( each track can send or route audio to a another track, you cannot send audio pre-effects )

 ## Composition - Ableton